mj0d3k/django-movie-app/README.md

 - install reqs or:
     - pip install scikit-learn selenium numpy django psycopg2-binary
 - python manage.p runserver
+(remember to run this command inside first catalog 'django-movie' - you need access to manage.py file, otherwhise runserver command will not work)

 Check if your fav movie is in our dataset.